Devesh2707/Datahack-Machine-Learning-in-Agriculture/readme.md

 # Janatahack: Machine Learning in Agriculture
 ***
 ### Problem Statement
-You need to daetermine the outcome of the harvest season, i.e. whether the crop would be healthy (alive), damaged by pesticides or damaged by other reasons.
+You need to determine the outcome of the harvest season, i.e. whether the crop would be healthy (alive), damaged by pesticides or damaged by other reasons.

 ### Dataset
 | Variable                      | Description                               |